Skip to main content

 cache_mget

-Retrieve multiple cache keys in a single round-trip, returning values in the same order with nulls for missing keys.
+Retrieve multiple cache keys in a single round-trip; returns values in the same order as requested, with null for any missing keys.

 Instructions